Evidon Partner Interview: Blast Analytics

-Q: And how did you hear about Ghostery’s products?
+Q: And how did you hear about Evidon’s products?

 A: We’ve been long-time users and fans of the browser extension.
-Ghostery’s other products came to our attention because I was doing research on who’s behind the extension and I wanted to know how Ghostery was offering it at no charge.
+Evidon’s other products came to our attention because I was doing research on who’s behind the extension and I wanted to know how Evidon was offering it at no charge.
 So I sort of ran across these other products that I was previously unaware of.
-It’s really important for me in my position to be aware of different technologies, and I look for opportunities to bring more value to the table for our customers by introducing tools such as Ghostery.
+It’s really important for me in my position to be aware of different technologies, and I look for opportunities to bring more value to the table for our customers by introducing tools such as Evidon.

-Q: When you went through that evaluation process of the Ghostery tools, what was it that really stood out to you as something your customers need?
+Q: When you went through that evaluation process of the Evidon tools, what was it that really stood out to you as something your customers need?

 A: When I go through the selection process of a tool, it’s important for me and the other consultants at Blast to trial the solution and understand how it’s going to work – either by using our own data or working with the client.
 If it meets our needs – and most importantly, provides value to our clients – we’ll then add that to our toolset.